Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Obviously, you won’t be tearing out solo.
 That would be madness.

-• Zoom across rugged desert terrain, climb into the mountains, then loop back down to Migrino Beach for a ride along the sand on this beach and desert UTV tour with Real Baja Tours.
+- Beach and desert ATV tour – With Real Baja Tours, you’ll zoom across rugged desert terrain, climb into the mountains, then loop back down to Migrino Beach for a thrilling ride along the sand.

 Going to Mexico without trying the local tacos is a travesty.
 Tacos are the “meat-and-potatoes” of Mexican cuisine!